-Zoocasa has 185 active house listings for rent throughout Hamilton.
-The average listing price in Hamilton for a house is $1,912.
-The average list price differs significantly for other property types.
-The average rental price of a house is $1,912, $1,767 for a townhouse, and $1,882 for a condo.
+Zoocasa has 158 active house listings for rent throughout Hamilton.
+For past listings, search our Hamilton sold and expired listings.
+The average listing price in Hamilton for a house is $2,037, which is 38005% higher than May 2017.
 There are many popular cities surrounding Hamilton, including Burlington, Oakville, Milton, Mississauga, Brantford, Brampton, Guelph that offer a variety of rental prices and unique areas to live.
-Hamilton also has many options for buyers looking for a house with 154 active listings and an average list price of $677,452.
+Hamilton also has many options for buyers looking for a house with 126 active listings and an average list price of $691,218.

 Residents of the City of Hamilton are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 1.21%.
 This rate may vary depending on where exactly you live in Hamilton.